abickel-bil/bilcon25-fluent-api-workshop/Docs/step-3-implementation.md

 We'll follow a simple aggregation strategy for this API implementation, since we're just collecting a handful of configuration values to generate a single output.

-Please note that there are several approaches to implementing fluent APIs; this workshop will focus on a simple implementation that focuses on two fundamental benefits of the Builder Pattern: `idempotency`and `object guarantees`.
+Please note that there are several approaches to implementing fluent APIs; Today we'll use a simple stepped, or 'phased', approach that focuses on two fundamental benefits of the Builder Pattern: `idempotency`and `object guarantees`.

 ## Skip to the fun bits